MurphyPone/code-blog/content/blog/how-to-run-a-hackathon/index.md

         - Share this form with your judges,
         - This helps constrain the judges' perspectives to the criteria you deem important,
         - Removes the need for extensive deliberation as you're left with quantitative results
-      4. Checkout this [thorough writeup](https://news.mlh.io/how-to-judge-a-hackathon-finding-the-chosen-one-05-15-2014) for more detailed descriptions of how to improve the dreaded judging proces
+      4. Checkout this [thorough writeup](https://news.mlh.io/how-to-judge-a-hackathon-finding-the-chosen-one-05-15-2014) for more detailed descriptions of how to improve the dreaded judging process
   - **Example Demos:**
     - Snag winning projects off Devpost from other hackathons if you don’t have time to prepare projects yourself, just be sure not to misrepresent them as your own 😛
-    - Present an excellent demo, and an average demo to your judges – this gives them some becnhmarks for the quality of demos they should expect
+    - Present an excellent demo, and an average demo to your judges – this gives them some benchmarks for the quality of demos they should expect
     - Bonus: If using an automated scoring system (e.g. Google Forms), normalize the score distribution from all the judges based off the scores they give to these two example projects that way teams don’t get penalized for harsher judges, or disproportionately advantaged by easily-impressed judges
   - Keep your judging system/criteria simple: judges will only have 3-5 minutes to evaluate teams; you don’t want to bog them down with lots details to keep track of, or a non-intuitive method of recording their scores